jmettraux/aachen/src/cae__background.md

 : Dice are rolled three times.
 The rolls can be made against the _Growth_ or the _Learning_ table.
 Rolling on the Growth table may even yield an attribute +2.
 Hitting _Any Skill_ gives the opportunity to choose any skill.[^2]

 [^2]:
-  The setting or the referee may dictate that selecting a skill like _Magic_ or _Pray_ is off limits.
+  The setting or the referee may dictate that selecting a skill like _Cast_ or _Pray_ is off limits.

 * `Any Combat` grants a level in any of the combat skills: _stab_, _shoot_, or _punch_.
 * `+1 Any Att` means one point can be added to any attribute score.